RebootJeff/github-cred/README.md

 ## Development

-The app will use the GitHub API (v3) to find a given user's contributions through the following convoluted process:
+The app will use the GitHub API (v3) to find a given user's contributions.

-0. Fetch user's forks. (`GET /users/:username/repos?fork=true&per_page=100`)
-  0. Deal with GitHub API's pagination to make sure *all* forks are truly found. (`GET /users/:username/repos?fork=true&per_page=100&page=2 ...n`)
-0. For each fork, fetch repo details. (`GET /repos/:username/:fork_repo_name`)
-  0. Use details to find parent (aka original) repo of each fork.
-0. For each parent repo, get list of pull requests. (`GET /repos/:parent_repo_owner/:parent_repo_name/pulls?state=all&per_page=100`)
-  0. Deal with GitHub API's pagination to get *all* PRs. (`GET /repos/:parent_repo_owner/:parent_repo_name/pulls?state=all&per_page=100&page=2 ...n`)
-  0. Find pull requests by user in question.
-    0. For each pull request, find merge status, various timestamps, count of additions, count of deletions, etc.
-0. Compile desired data into an array of objects.
-0. Do a little dance to celebrate compilation of desired data.
-Send array as JSON to client.

 GitHub API interactions will take place on the server side to make use of a rate-limit-conquering (well, kinda) personal access token.
 Read the Challenges section of this README for more details.
 You know you wanna.